strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 Cruise Control UI pod
 ```

+Here user requests from the Cruise Control UI are sent to the NGINX server where they are forwarded to the Cruise Control REST API.
+The responses from the Cruise Control REST API are then returned to the NGINX server where they are then returned to the Cruise Control UI for user view.

 ### Building the Cruise Control UI container

 We can build our own Cruise Control image with a configured NGINX server and Cruise Control UI binaries following the instructions on the [Cruise Control UI wiki](https://github.com/linkedin/cruise-control-ui/wiki/CCFE-(Dev-Mode)---Docker), creating a Dockerfile like the following: